-We have three reportable segments, which are also our reporting units: Mechanical Products (formerly known as Manipulator and Docking Hardware), Thermal Products (formerly known as Temperature Management) and Electrical Products (formerly known as Tester Interface).
-The Mechanical Products segment includes the operations of our Cherry Hill, New Jersey manufacturing facility as well as the operations of three of our foreign subsidiaries: inTEST KK (Japan), inTEST PTE, Limited (Singapore) and Intestlogic GmbH (Germany), which we closed during the fourth quarter of 2008.
-Diamond, which we acquired in July 2008 as more fully discussed in Note 3 to the consolidated financial statements in our 2008 Form 10-K, is included in the operations of our Cherry Hill, NJ manufacturing facility.
-Sales of this segment consist primarily of manipulator and docking hardware products which we design, manufacture and market, as well as certain other related products which we design and market, but which are manufactured by third parties.
+We have three reportable segments, which are also our reporting units: Mechanical Products (formerly known as Manipulator and Docking Hardware), Thermal Products (formerly known as Tester Interface).

+The Mechanical Products segment includes the operations of our Cherry Hill, New Jersey manufacturing facility as well as the operations of three of our foreign subsidiaries: inTEST KK (Japan), inTEST PTE, Limited (Singapore) and Intestlogic GmbH (Germany).
+As discussed more fully in Note 5, we closed Intestlogic GmbH during the fourth quarter of 2008 and we are in the process of closing inTEST KK.
+In addition, we reduced our workforce significantly at inTEST Pte and are in the process of centralizing the manufacturing of all Mechanical Products in our Cherry Hill, New Jersey manufacturing facility.
+Diamond, which we acquired in July 2008, as more fully discussed in Note 3 to the consolidated financial statements in our 2008 Form 10-K, is included in the operations of our Cherry Hill, NJ manufacturing facility.
+Sales of this segment consist primarily of manipulator and docking hardware products, which we design, manufacture and market, as well as certain other related products which we design and market, but which are manufactured by third parties.
 In addition, this segment provides post warranty service and support for various ATE equipment.

-The Thermal Products segment includes the operations of Temptronic Corporation in Sharon, Massachusetts, Temptronic GmbH (Germany) and Sigma, which we acquired in October 2008 as more fully discussed in Note 3 to the consolidated financial statements in our 2008 Form 10-K. Sales of this segment consist primarily of temperature management systems which we design, manufacture and market under our Temptronic and Sigma Systems product lines.
-In addition, this segment provides after-sale service and support, which is paid for by its customers.
+The Thermal Products segment includes the operations of Temptronic Corporation in Sharon, Massachusetts, Temptronic GmbH (Germany) and Sigma, which we acquired in October 2008, as more fully discussed in Note 3 to the consolidated financial statements in our 2008 Form 10-K. Sales of this segment consist primarily of temperature management systems which we design, manufacture and market under our Temptronic and Sigma Systems product lines.
+In addition, this segment provides post warranty service and support.

 The Electrical Products segment includes the operations of inTEST Silicon Valley Corporation.
 Sales of this segment consist primarily of tester interface products which we design, manufacture and market.

 We operate our business worldwide, and all three segments sell their products both domestically and internationally.
-All three segments sell to semiconductor manuf acturers, third-party test and assembly houses and ATE manufacturers.
+All three segments sell to semiconductor manufacturers, third-party test and assembly houses and ATE manufacturers.
 Our Thermal Products segment also sells into a variety of industries outside of the semiconductor industry, including the aerospace, automotive, communications, consumer electronics, defense and medical industries.
 Intercompany pricing between segments is either a multiple of cost for component parts or list price for finished goods.

-Three Months Ended March 31,
+Three Months Ended June 30, Six Months Ended June 30,

-Net revenues from unaffiliated customers: 2009 2008
+Net revenues from unaffiliated customers: 2009 2008 2009 2008

-Mechanical Products \$1,011 \$ 5,026
+Mechanical Products \$2,124 \$ 4,156 \$3,135 \$ 9,182

-Thermal Products 3,253 4,712
+Thermal Products 2,466 4,753 5,719 9,465

-Electrical Products 501 1,947
+Electrical Products 442 2,871 943 4,818

-Intersegment sales (370) (381)
+Intersegment sales (360) (283) (730) (664)

-\$4,395 \$11,304

-Intersegment sales:

-Mechanical Products \$ - s -
+\$4,672 \$11,497 \$9,067 \$22,801